 Elmwood Cemetery features a tremendous variety of markers, stones, and family mausoleums.
 The Victorian romantic idea of death as sleep is evident in many inscriptions on stones as well as in the design of bed-like markers which include a tall head stone to resemble a headboard, a smaller foot stone or footboard and side rails - a romantic bed in which to slumber while awaiting judgment day.
 The majority of memorials incorporate Victorian funerary iconography – lilies, sheaves of wheat, lambs, tree trunks, roses, wreaths, sea shells, anchors, cross and crowns, and shaking hands among others.
 Free standing angels and mourning figures are abundant including an eight foot heroic bronze recording angel crafted by internationally renowned Norfolk sculptor, William Couper.
 Some architectural points of interest include the Core and Le Kies mausoleums.

-Tours are offered during warmer months highlighting these features and a sampling of the notable burials.
+Tours are offered during warmer months (April-October) highlighting these features and a sampling of the notable burials.

 Elmwood has no available property.
 Its records are housed in an office located on the grounds which is open weekdays.
 See hours to your right.